chrispittman/angular-taglist/README.md

 TODO
 ----
-* Autosuggest tags, based on suggestions from a hardocded list or the results of an expression
+* Autosuggest tags, based on suggestions from a hardcoded list or the results of an expression